Nice little course near Seneca

 Cons: Mulch tees are probably my least favorite and they are short to boot.
 Holes play fairly close to together, so beware if others are playing(seems rare).
 The terrain is a little rough and rolled ankles a few times, also slipped down some steep areas.
 Can be muddy around the creek and had to pass over the creek some places.
 Tee signs are just pvc pipe with distance, but it's not hard to figure out the hole.

 Other Thoughts: Wow...this is an interesting course and glad I made the trip.
 Accuracy is definitely rewarded over distance here as there are no holes to let a driver loose.
 It will test your skillz on elevated and heavily wooded fairways, and has lots of shots I've never seen before making it both fun and challenging.
 The creek and landscape give this course its beauty, but the elevation can be extreme and trees can be brutal.
 Aside from a few people playing on the tennis courts, the tennis balls and some deer, I had the course to myself making it very peaceful.

-There is potential for this course with better signage and tees.
+There is potential for this course with better tees.
 I use a fairly compact x-step, but felt cramped on a number of tees.
 Hole 13 was probably my fav, and the whole middle section was great.
 I definitely recommend this course(except to rank beginners), and hope to play again soon!

 3 of 3 people found this review helpful.